Wanstead Hall: Jacobean Wanstead

-King James hunted at Wanstead on 24 September 1609 and gave an audience to the Venetian ambassador Marc' Antonio Correr, who he described as a Pantalone.
+King James I hunted at Wanstead on 24 September 1609 and gave an audience to the Venetian ambassador Marc' Antonio Correr, who he described as a Pantalone.
 He stayed again in September 1614 giving an audience to another Venetian diplomat Antonio Foscarini.
+In 1624, James rode at Wanstead on his birthday, 19 June, with Mary Villiers, Countess of Buckingham and Susan Feilding, Countess of Denbigh.

 In 1619 Sir Henry Mildmay was in possession, but forfeited the manor to the Crown at the end of the Civil War, in which he had fought for Parliament.
 Charles II granted the estate to his brother, James, Duke of York, but it was restored in about 1662 to Sir Robert Brooke, Mildmay's son in law.
 In 1673-4 the manor was purchased by Josiah Child, Governor of the East India Company.
 He spent much time and money in developing the estate according to the fashion of the time and was created 1st Baronet Child of Wanstead in 1678.

 When John Evelyn, the diarist, visited Wanstead in March 1683 he wrote: "I went to see Sir Josiah Child's prodigious cost in planting walnut trees about his seate, and making fish ponds many miles in circuit in Epping Forest, in a barren place."
 The ponds mentioned by Evelyn still exist, though somewhat altered, forming a chain of ponds descending from the Shoulder of Mutton Pond, through Heronry Pond, Perch Pond, the Dell and into the Ornamental Waters.

 Child died in 1699, and was succeeded by his son – also Sir Josiah Child – who leased Wanstead and Stonehall to his half-brother, Richard Child.
 On Sir Josiah II's death in 1704, Richard Child became 3rd Baronet, having succeeded to his title and estates – eleven years later he commissioned the design for the Hall's replacement, Wanstead House.